-Fluctuations in libido often cause doubts, even guilt.
-We blame ourselves for not wanting , we don't understand why and then *poof* , she reappears thanks to a look or a gesture.
-It makes no sense.
+Fluctuations in libido often lead to doubts, even guilt.
+We blame ourselves for not wanting it , we don't understand why and then *poof* , it reappears thanks to a look or a gesture.
+It's incomprehensible.
 What if we told you that there are different types of sexual desires ?
-Contrary to popular belief, desire is not an animal drive , but the result of pleasant stimulation.
-It is the nature of this stimulation which separates the types of desire.
-Do we explain all this to you?
-Let's go !
+Contrary to popular belief, desire is not an animal urge , but rather the result of pleasant stimulation.
+It is the nature of this stimulation that distinguishes the types of desire.
+Shall we explain it all to you?
+Let's go!

 Why know your types of sexual desires?

 With sex education centered around health and risk prevention, we only have an almost mechanical approach to our sexuality .
-Add to that a tinged veneer of Judeo-Christian culture where sex is for procreation and we are left with a clumsy knowledge of what inflames our insides.
+Add to that a veneer tinged with Judeo-Christian culture where sex is used for procreation and we end up with a clumsy knowledge of what sets our insides on fire.

-Yet, a tidbit of information can be enough to take a giant step towards sexual well-being. 🚀
+Yet, a little information can be enough to take a giant step towards sexual well-being. 🚀

 For many of us, that step is understanding our libido.

-Breaking News : universal and spontaneous desire does not exist.
-We have more than an on/off switch to ignite the fire of passion. ❌
+Breaking News : Universal and spontaneous desire does not exist.
+We have much more than an on/off switch to trigger the fire of passion. ❌

 ✨ Knowing and understanding the different types of sexual desire allows us to: